Norm Van Lier: High school career

-Van Lier was a member of the 1965 Midland High School Leopards, considered by many to be one of the greatest high school basketball teams in Pennsylvania history, and of all time, finishing 28–0 and easily winning the Western Pennsylvania Interscholastic Athletic League (WPIAL) title.
-The Leopards won the statewide Pennsylvania Interscholastic Athletic Association (PIAA) championship game (90–61).
-Van Lier won All-State honors that year.
+Van Lier was a member of the 1965 Midland High School Leopards, considered by many to be one of the greatest high school basketball teams in Pennsylvania history, and of all time.
+Van Lier played guard, and was the quarterback of the basketball team.
+Van Lier was known as the "Golden Spoon" because of his playmaking ability.

+Midland finished the 1964–65 season with a perfect 28–0 record.
+Midland head coach Hank Kuzma said that Van Lier's ballhandling skills were such that "'Nobody could press us; that’s one reason we were so good'".
+Midland easily won the Western Pennsylvania Interscholastic Athletic League (WPIAL) title.
+The Leopards went on to win the statewide Pennsylvania Interscholastic Athletic Association (PIAA) Class A championship game, 90–61, the most points ever scored in the 45-year history of that game at that time.
+Midland's average margin of victory that season was 31.3 points per game.

+The Associated Press named Van Lier a member of its Pennsylvania high school All-State second team in 1965.
+Van Lier was also named the most valuable player in a late March 1965 all-star tournament between a team of Pennsylvania high school all-stars against a team of national high school all-stars.
+It is also reported that teammate Simmie Hill was the Pennsylvania most valuable player in that game.

-The team only lost two regular season games in three years.
+Van Lier's Midland teams only lost two regular season games in three years.
 One of Van Lier's teammates was future NBA and ABA player Simmie Hill, who would later be drafted by the Chicago Bulls in the second round, with Van Lier taken in the third round of the same draft by the Bulls.
 During weekends, Van Lier would hitchhike to the playgrounds in Harlem, once even playing with future NBA Hall of Famer Billy Cunningham.
+Coach Kuzma said of Van Lier, "'He was a fierce competitor in practice and in games'".
+Hill, who was considered a top basketball star in high school, said he would only have been an average player without Van Lier's being his teammate.

 Van Lier was also a co-captain of his football team, where he played both as a standout quarterback, and at safety.
 He was recruited to play for several colleges (such as Nebraska, USC and Alabama), but none would have allowed him to play his desired position of quarterback, discouraging him from pursuing football.
 It is also reported that he did not choose football because his mother discouraged him from playing football.
 Van Lier stated that when an Alabama assistant coach came to visit him at his high school, the coach said "'I heard you are quite a quarterback. ...
-Boy if I had known you was colored I would never had come.'"
+Boy if I had known you was colored I would never had come'".